Kometa-Team/Kometa/docs/defaults/both/actor.md

 # Actor Collections

-The `actor` Default Metadata File is used to dynamically create collections based on the most popular actors/actresses in your library.
+The `actor` Default Collection File is used to dynamically create collections based on the most popular actors/actresses in your library.

 ## Requirements & Recommendations